 If your policy is valid, you are covered for all new and emergent conditions and medically necessary treatment, including COVID-19.
-You can confirm the dates of your coverage on your guard.me ID Card.
-If you are currently covered by guard.me@SFU plan, please note if you have started in the Fall 2021 term and your current coverage will expire on December 31, 2021.
+You can confirm the dates of your coverage on your guard.me ID Card, if you are currently covered by guard.me@SFU plan.
+Please note if you have started in the Summer 2022 term, your coverage will expire on August 31, 2022.
 More information about guard.me@SFU including COVID-19 updates can be found on the guard.me@SFU website.

 Note that all British Columbia residents (including study permit holders) are required to enroll with the British Columbia Medical Services Plan (BC MSP), BC’s provincial primary medical insurance plan.
 If you have not yet applied for BC MSP please visit the MSP website to apply.

-If you are covered by BC MSP, you can access the COVID 19 consultation site for BC residents at Maple website.
-Be prepared with your BC MSP Card as well as a list of your symptoms and how long you have had them, and your travel history.
+If you are covered by BC MSP, you can access the Maple website for online medical consultations.
+Be prepared with your BC MSP Card as well as a list of your symptoms and how long you have had them, along with any information about your travel history.

 LEAVING OR RETURNING TO BC

 You can maintain BC MSP coverage for up to 6 months of absence from BC.
 If your absence is less than 6 months, you have the option to keep BC MSP.
 If you decide to keep BC MSP, you will have to continue paying the monthly health fee; however, you will not have to reapply for BC MSP or be subject to the coverage wait period when you return to BC.
 Please contact BC MSP directly to discuss your options.

 - For absence longer than 6 months: